 Garden decks are places to spend a relaxing evening – so getting reliable lights out there is important!

-Try lighting yours from above if you have a gazebo or pagoda, or even just a parasol, then use lanterns on poles to highlight the edges of your deck.
+Try these lighting ideas for your deck: light it from above if you have a gazebo or pagoda, or even just a parasol, then use lanterns on poles to highlight the edges of your deck.
 The combination is practical and brings plenty of sparkle.

 An illuminated archway provides a focal point and the fairy lights with lanterns set the scene.
 Lighting from above is the best way to make the most of light.
 Use battery-powered tealights rather than candles for safety.